 Don't miss a step!
 Download a printer-friendly checklist you can print and use at your facility.

 Preparedness Pays Off

-As much as we’d like to control Mother Nature, we all know that’s not possible.
-What we can control, however, is how we prepare and recover.
 Following these best practices can prevent derailments at your facility, expedite local service recovery times and keep both your employees and railroad employees safe.

 Union Pacific Railroad offers its customers the following additional resources to aid in maintaining safe operations throughout the winter.

 - Best Practices for Winter Operations at Customer Facilities, which includes more detailed information and illustrative photos related to:

 - Snow removal on tracks, flangeways and switches

 - Mitigating compacting issues at road and truck crossings